lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

 # How to Build my Eve NG Lab in GGC (Gooogle Cloud)

-The initial set up of the Eve NG virtual machine in google cloud was done following the instructions on this [link](https://www.eve-ng.net/index.php/documentation/community-cookbook/).
+The initial set up of the Eve NG virtual machine in google cloud is done following the instructions on this [link](https://www.eve-ng.net/index.php/documentation/community-cookbook/).
 More specficailly starting from page 40

 Either way, Im going to outline the instructions specifically related to the deployment of the VM and not the creation of the google account or anything of the sort